Mjz86/c_colon/mcc.md

  because of the implicit one qualifier set per expression rule, any E: function that might modify its arguments on the throw statement,  the arguments would not be usable after that throw,

- thats why all the value oriented catch blocks would not encounter unexpected states (those who were in the process of completion but couldn't because of an exception).
+ that's why all the value oriented catch blocks would not encounter unexpected states (those who were in the process of completion but couldn't because of an exception).

  although this means that often containers who have a single incomplete value would also get dropped or put in an empty state ,